RedHelixOrg/RedHelix-1/README.md

 All RedHelix software is under the Apache 2.0 license.

 ## Redfish vs. RedHelix
 Redfish provides the HTTP protocol and JSON messages to monitor a single server.
 RedHelix does not.
-RedHelix provides a databasecontaning multiple servers that implement Redfish and the history for each server.
+RedHelix provides a database contaning multiple servers that implement Redfish and the history for each server.
 At present the database is only in limited to what is in memory and when the Java Virtual Machine shuts down all history is destroyed.
 From a user perspective RedHelix can have multiple interfaces to a browser.
 The first will use [AngularJS](https://angularjs.org).